Closed U

 Closed U is a letter of the Latin script.
 It has a form of the letter U closed above with a horizontal bar.

 Usage

 Gavino Pacheco Zegarra used a closed U in his phonetic alphabet for writing the Quechua family of languages in the French translation of Ollantay published in 1878.
+It is also used in the Landsmålsalfabetet.

 The Unifon alphabet uses a capital form of closed U.

 Computing codes

 This letter has not yet been encoded in Unicode, but resembles a closed U.